Proof of the metric Arnold's corank problem: Algebraic Cones

-\begin{proof} Let $f=0,g=0$ be reduced equation of cones $P$ and $Q$ respectively and let $d_f=mult_0 P, d_g=mult_0 g.$ The global fibration given by $f,g$ are equivalent to local.
-Hence to compute the Lefschetz number of a monodromy $h$ given by fibration $f: \C^{n+1}\setminus P\to \C^*$ we can assume that the monodromy $h$ is a geometric i.e. $h_f(z)=2\pi i/d_f z$.
-We start with the following lemma which follows from Theorem 3.3 and Remark 3.4 in \cite{le}:
+\begin{proof} Let $f=0,\ g=0$ be the reduced equations of the cones $P$ and $Q$, respectively, and let $d_f=m(V(f),0), \ d_g=m(V(g),0).$ The global fibrations given by $f,\ g$ are equivalent to local ones.
+Hence, to compute the Lefschetz number of a monodromy $h$ given by the fibration $f: \C^{n+1}\setminus P\to \C^*$ we can assume that the monodromy $h$ is geometric, i.e. $h_f(z)=e^{2\pi i/d_f} z$.
+We start with the following lemma which follows from \cite[Theorem 3.3 and Remark 3.4]{le}: